 ZOOM PodTrak P8

 The ZOOM PodTrak P8 is referred to as a prosumer device, which means it’s marketed to experienced podcasters who are familiar with audio mixers.
-With the P8, you can manage up to four XLR mics, take call-ins on your phone, and customize nine soundpad buttons with audio you imported from your computer.
-Just keep in mind it’s more than three times the price of the Maonocaster E2.
+With the P8, you can connect up to six XLR microphones, take call-ins via phone or Bluetooth, and customize 36 sound pad options with audio imported from your computer.
+At $499.99, it’s approximately three times the price of the E2 but it includes SD card recording and significantly cleaner preamps.

 You can explore these features in greater detail in our ZOOM PodTrak P8 guide.